What Remedies Are Available for a Breach of Contract?

 What Are the Equitable Remedies Available for Breach of Contract in Texas?

 What if money damages alone can't make things right?
-In that case, you may be entitled to an what is known as an “equitable remedy.”
+In that case, you may be entitled to what is known as an “equitable remedy.”
 In Texas, in addition to suing for financial damages, there are four available equitable remedies for breach of contract disputes:

 - Rescission.
 Rescission is an agreement to void the contract and return both parties to the position they were in prior to the agreement.
 When the court grants rescission as a remedy, the contract and the parties’ rights and liabilities under it are cancelled, and any money exchanged must be returned.
 This remedy for breach of contract is not available if substantial performance on the contractual obligations have already been completed by one party or another.